-a) Battery handling label (Lithium)

-Mark if the shipment holds batteries that are subject to the dangerous goods regulations (such as lithium ion batteries) and if the required battery handling labels are affixed to the packages.

-b) Temperature control

-Mark if the shipment holds commodities that must be stored/shipped in a temperature-controlled environment and if the required temperature label is affixed to the packages.
+- a) Battery handling label (Lithium) - Mark if the shipment holds batteries that are subject to the dangerous goods regulations (such as lithium ion batteries) and if the required battery handling labels are affixed to the packages. - b) Temperature control - Mark if the shipment holds commodities that must be stored/shipped in a temperature-controlled environment and if the required temperature label is affixed to the packages.

-c) Protective storage

-Mark if the shipment holds commodities that must be stored in a security-controlled environment (e.g., high-value shipments, weapons, classified materials, etc.).

-d) AOG / MEE / Priority 1

-Mark if the shipment holds items, and their documentation, bearing a high priority identification that requires them to be handled with priority by the various air terminal parties so that they reach the final destination without any delay.

-e) Not restricted

-Mark if the shipment holds small amounts of dangerous goods that are not subject to the IATA dangerous goods regulations (DGR) and if the required labels are affixed to the packages.
+- c) Protective storage - Mark if the shipment holds commodities that must be stored in a security-controlled environment (e.g., high-value shipments, weapons, classified materials, etc.). - d) AOG / MEE / Priority 1 Mark if the shipment holds items, and their documentation, bearing a high priority identification that requires them to be handled with priority by the various air terminal parties so that they reach the final destination without any delay. - e) Not restricted Mark if the shipment holds small amounts of dangerous goods that are not subject to the IATA dangerous goods regulations (DGR) and if the required labels are affixed to the packages.

-11. (Other) special information
+13. (Other) special information

-Insert any other special information of importance for the handling of the shipment or other activities related to the preparation of air cargo or its documentation (e.g., air cargo security declaration number, sealed, opium act articles, dry-ice used, keep under power, etc.).
+Insert any other special information of importance for the handling of the shipment or other activities related to the preparation of air cargo or its documentation (e.g., air cargo security declaration number, sealed, opium act articles, dry-ice used, keep under power, etc.)

-12. (Road) waybill
+14. (Road) waybill, Air Cargo security Declaration, Hygiene Certificate

-Mark the applicable box to indicate if a waybill, bill of loading or similar document accompanied the shipment upon its delivery by a truck service to the air terminal (yes/no).
+Mark the applicable box to indicate if a waybill, bill of loading, Air cargo security declaration and Hygiene certificate or similar document accompanied the shipment upon its delivery by a truck service to the air terminal (yes/no).